Furkan-Oezel/Burning-Hornet/README.md

-# eBPF/XDP based firewall
+!(images/hornet.webp.)

+# Burning Hornet

-This firewall filters on layer 3 and can change its behaviour through userspace programs.
+Burning Hornet is a firewall that filters on layer 3 and can dynamically change its behaviour through userspace programs.

 ## How to build